Wolf interval: Keep the piano keyboard

 When the perfect fifth is tempered to be exactly 700 cents wide (that is, tempered by about 1/11 of a syntonic comma, or precisely 1/12 of a Pythagorean comma) then the tuning is identical to the now-standard 12 tone equal temperament.

 Because of the compromises (and wolf intervals) forced on meantone tunings by the one-dimensional piano-style keyboard, well temperaments and eventually 12-tone equal temperament became more popular.

 A fifth of the size Mozart favored, at or near the 55 equal temperament fifth of 698.182 cents, will have a wolf of 720 cents: 18.045 cents sharper than a justly tuned fifth.
 This howls far less acutely, but is still noticeable.

 The wolf can be "tamed" by adopting equal temperament or a well temperament.
 The very intrepid may simply want to treat it as a xenharmonic music interval; depending on the size of the meantone fifth, the wolf fifth can be tuned to more complex just ratios 20:13, 26:17, 17:11, 32:21, or 49:32.

 With a more extreme meantone temperament, like 19 equal temperament, the wolf is large enough that it is closer in size to a sixth than a fifth, and sounds like a different interval altogether rather than a mistuned fifth.
+(In 19 equal temperament, the diminished sixth is enharmonically equivalent to the augmented fifth.)